Martyr's Day (Shaheed Diwas) 2023: Date, History, Significance and Why is it Celebrated in India

-Gandhiji returned to India from South Africa in January 1915, at the request of Gopal Krishna Gokhale.
+At the request of Gopal Krishna Gokhale, Gandhiji returned to India from South Africa in January 1915.

 He was a prominent political and spiritual leader of the Indian Independence movement.
-He also received international fame for his non-violent protest theory to achieve political and social progress.
+He also received international fame for his non-violent protest theories to achieve political and social progress.
 Mahatma Gandhi is not only a name but a symbol of peace and non-violence in the whole world.

 No doubt, he became popular as the "Father of the Nation" by his followers and is also known as "Bapu ji."

-Thousands of people, leaders had supported his works, thoughts and walked in his footsteps.
+Thousands of people and leaders supported his work and thoughts and walked in his footsteps.
 Mahatma Gandhi's role in the Kheda, Champaran led the British to accept the demands.
-He started the Non-Cooperation movement in 1920 and the famous Dandi March in 1930.
-Several agitations are also led by Gandhiji with significant efforts.
+He started the non-cooperation movement in 1920 and the famous Dandi March in 1930.
+Gandhiji also leads several agitations with significant effort.
 Therefore, India received independence in 1947.

 Why is Martyr’s Day celebrated on 30 January?

-The Father of Nation, Mahatma Gandhi was assassinated by Nathuram Godse in the Birla House during his evening prayers on 30 January, 1948.
-Gandhiji was a freedom fighter, a simple man with huge determination, a man who had sacrificed his life for the independence, welfare, and development of India.
+The Father of the Nation, Mahatma Gandhi, was assassinated by Nathuram Godse in the Birla House during his evening prayers on January 30, 1948.
+Gandhiji was a freedom fighter, a simple man with great determination, a man who gave his life for India's independence, welfare, and development.

-Nathuram Godse was trying to justify his crime by holding Gandhiji and saying that he is responsible for the partition of the country and the killing of thousands during the freedom struggle.
+Nathuram Godse was trying to justify his crime by holding Gandhiji and saying that he was responsible for the partition of the country and the killing of thousands during the freedom struggle.
 He called Gandhiji a pretender and in no way felt guilty for his crime.
-On 8th November, Godse was sentenced to death.
-So, on this day i.e. 30 January Bapu breathed his last and was martyred.
-The Government of India announced the day as Shaheed Diwas or Martyr’s Day.
+On November 8th, Godse was sentenced to death.
+So, on this day, i.e., January 30, Bapu breathed his last and was martyred.
+The government of India announced the day as Shaheed Diwas or Martyr’s Day.